lightdash/lightdash/docs/docs/references/tables.md

 ### Order fields by

-By default, the fields in your sidebar for any table will appear alphabetically.
+By default, the fields in your sidebar for any table will appear alphabetically (`order_fields_by: "label"`).
 Sometimes, you might not want your fields to appear alphabetically, but instead, in the same order as they are in your model's dbt .yml file.
-You can achieve this by setting the `order_fields_by` parameter in your table's meta tag to `label`, like this:
+You can achieve this by setting the `order_fields_by` parameter in your table's meta tag to `yml`, like this:

 ```yaml
 version: 2